Application for employment

-An application for employment is a standard business document that is prepared with questions deemed relevant by employers.
+An application for employment or job application is a standard business document that is prepared with questions deemed relevant by employers.
 It is used to determine the best candidate to fill a specific role within the company.
 Most companies provide such forms to anyone upon request, at which point it becomes the responsibility of the applicant to complete the form and return it to the employer for consideration.
 The completed and returned document notifies the company of the applicant's availability and desire to be employed as well as their qualifications and background so that a determination can be made as to the candidate's suitability to the position.

 Definition

 From the employer's perspective, the application serves a number of purposes.
 These vary depending on the nature of the job and the preferences of the person responsible for hiring, as "each organization should have an application form that reflects its own environment".
-At a minimum, an application usually requires the applicant to provide information sufficient to demonstrate that he or she is legally permitted to be employed.
+At a minimum, an application usually requires the applicant to provide information sufficient to demonstrate that they are legally permitted to be employed.
 The typical application also requires the applicant to provide information regarding relevant skills, education, and experience (previous employment or volunteer work).
 The application itself is a minor test of the applicant's literacy, penmanship, and communication skills.
 A careless job applicant might disqualify themselves with a poorly filled-out application.

 The application may also require the applicant to disclose any criminal record and to provide information sufficient to enable the employer to conduct an appropriate background check.
 For a business that employs workers on a part-time basis, the application may inquire as to the applicant's availability at specific times and/or days and preferences in this regard.
 Employers may be prohibited from asking applicants about characteristics that are not relevant to the job, such as their political view or sexual orientation.

 For white collar jobs, particularly those requiring communication skills, the employer will typically require applicants to accompany the form with a cover letter and a résumé.
 However, even employers who accept a cover letter and résumé will frequently also require the applicant to complete an application form, as the other documents may neglect to mention specific details of importance to the employer.
 In some instances, an application is effectively used to dissuade "walk-in" applicants, serving as a barrier between the applicant and a job interview with the person who has the authority to hire.

 For many businesses, applications for employment can be filled out online, rather than submitted in person.
 However, it is still recommended that applicants bring a printed copy of their application to an interview.